SabrinaMarkon/php-websockets-group-chatroom/readme.md

-PHP Group Chat App
+PHP Group Chat App - Members Only
 ------------------------------------------------------------------------------------

 Stories:

 - Members must register to the website.

-- Members must validate their email address on the website.
+- Members must verify their email address on the website.

 - As members of the website, users can login and chat with one another either privately or in the group channel.

 - The chat uses websockets.

+- The websocket can be set up as a persistent service using /etc/init and chatSocket.conf

+- Cron to check if service is down and start it if it is (I've seen so many issues on Stack, GitHub, etc. saying that the service dies unpredictably with few solutions.)

 - The admin may login to an admin area.